Cumulative generation of maximal entanglement between spectrally distinct qubits using squeezed light: Entangling Process

-\end{widetext} where $c_{m,n}$ is the respective normalization constant [see SM for more details \cite{SI}].
 Post-selecting on the photon detection, we obtain the heralded state of the emitters.
 Given that there is no information about which emitter has gained a phase shift, some of the which-path information of each photon is erased, resulting in a cumulative entanglement gain.

-We characterize the amount of entanglement for the two-qubit state post-photon detection, $\rho$, using the concurrence, $\mathcal{C}(\rho)$ \cite{Hill.1997}.
-Fig.~\ref{fig:2} shows how the concurrence of two non-identical emitters can reach unity by repeatedly sending in photon pairs at the optimal frequency [Eq.~\eqref{eq:optimalmain}] and keeping track of the photon detection signature.
+Fig.~\ref{fig:2} shows how the concurrence of two non-identical emitters can reach unity by repeatedly sending in photon pairs at the optimal frequency and keeping track of the photon detection signature.
 Perfect entanglement is achieved regardless of the photon detection signature, and there is no need to reject samples on the basis of certain measurement outcomes.
 Furthermore, the process does not destroy any generated entanglement.
-Instead, in the case where there has been at least one coincident photon detection, further probing will toggle the state of the qubits between $\ket{\Psi^+}$ and $\ket{\Psi^-}$, where $\ket{\Psi^\pm}=(\ket{\uparrow\downarrow}\pm\ket{\downarrow\uparrow})/\sqrt{2}$.
-Otherwise, if photons are registered by just one of the detectors at every iteration, the qubits keep approaching the maximally entangled state $(\ket{\uparrow\uparrow}+\exp(\I\phi)\ket{\downarrow\downarrow})/\sqrt{2}$, where $\phi$ is a cumulative phase determined by $t_1(\omega)$ and $t_2(\omega)$.
+Once both photons are detected by a single detector, the qubits are found to be in the maximally entangled Bell state $\ket{\Psi^\pm}=(\ket{\uparrow\downarrow}\pm\ket{\downarrow\uparrow})/\sqrt{2}$.
+Any further single-detector measurements simply toggle the state of the qubit between $\ket{\Psi^-}$ and $\ket{\Psi^+}$.
+Otherwise, if a coincidence measurement outcome, i.e. measurements where a photon reaches each detector, is registered at every iteration, the qubits approach the maximally entangled state $(\ket{\uparrow\uparrow}+\exp(\I\phi)\ket{\downarrow\downarrow})/\sqrt{2}$, where $\phi$ is a cumulative phase determined by $t_1(\omega)$ and $t_2(\omega)$.